lokesh/lokesh-dhakar/README.md

 ## To-do

 ### Next
 - Update this readme.
-Decide on weather to keep or update the following pages: running , notes, page, places, sketches, and inspiration
+Decide on wether to keep or update the following pages: running , notes, page, places, sketches, and inspiration

 ### Nice-to-haves
 - Add videos bitsweeper, team bee